 The Republican Party line is officially open in November’s 30th City Council District general election.

-As rumored in recent days, the Queens GOP nominated him on Monday as a candidate for Queens Supreme Court, making Kasper, who has run for judgeships numerous times in the past, ineligible to run for the Council.
+As rumored in recent days, the Queens GOP nominated him at its Monday convention as a candidate for Queens Supreme Court, making Kasper, who has run for judgeships numerous times in the past, ineligible to run for the Council.

 “It depends on who would want to stand up to replace Kasper,” he said.
 “But right now, I don’t see that individual on the horizon.